 Ref.
 Question Policy Principles M1 Are all common area fire door and frames in good condition and appropriately fire rated?
 Flat fire doors are inspected every six months to check function of the door and highlight any maintenance requirements.
 All reports are available upon request from the Fire Safety Officer.
 Cross corridor doors are inspected every 3 months in High Rise Blocks and every six months in low rise blocks months to check function of the door and highlight any maintenance requirements.
 All reports are available upon request from the Fire Safety Officer.
-Answer Finding/Observation N/A There are no other doors within the internal common areas.
+Answe r Finding/Observation Yes The ground floor electrical distribution cupboard door and the residents storeroom doors have recently been replaced with new fire doors.
+No significant issues were identified or other observations were made at the time of the premises survey.